Bridgit Mendler: Acting

+Music

+Mendler performed numerous songs for the soundtrack of Lemonade Mouth, which was released on April 12, 2011, by Walt Disney Records.
+The first single released from the soundtrack, titled "Somebody", was released on March 4, and peaked at number 89 on the US Billboard Hot 100 chart.
+The second single, "Determinate", charted in numerous other countries and peaked at number 51 on the Billboard Hot 100.
+Mendler recorded the song "This Is My Paradise" for Beverly Hills Chihuahua 2, which was released as a promotional single on January 11, 2011, with a music video directed by Alex Zamm.
 On March 31, 2011, it was confirmed that Mendler had signed with Hollywood Records, and had begun working on her debut album.
-Also in 2011 Mendler also starred the Disney Channel Original Movie Good Luck Charlie, It's Christmas!, which premiered on December 2, 2011.
-The song "I'm Gonna Run to You" was co-written and performed by Mendler, and was also featured in the film and released as promotional single on November 12, 2011.
+The song "I'm Gonna Run to You" was co-written and performed by Mendler, and was also featured in Good Luck Charlie, It's Christmas! and released as promotional single on November 12, 2011.
 Mendler later co-wrote and sang the Disney's Friends for Change Games anthem called "We Can Change the World", released as her third promotional single on June 11, 2011.
-In 2012, she guest-starred in the television series House as Callie Rogers, a homeless runaway teenager with a mysterious illness.
-She voiced the lead role of Arrietty in the American English dub of The Secret World of Arrietty, and she recorded a song, "Summertime," for the movie, which was released as a promotional single on February 2.
+For The Secret World of Arrietty, she recorded a song, "Summertime", which was released as a promotional single on February 2, 2012.